JetBrains/kotlin-wrappers/README.md

 A port of "Thinking in React" [example](examples/src/main/kotlin/example/Product.kt)

-An [axios-search-example](examples/src/main/kotlin/example/AxiosSearch.kt) to show how to leverage famous networking lib **axios** to fetch remote data, also can learn how to **add typing for an external lib** .
-Btw, React just UI, so you need other libs to empower your app to do none UI matters.
+An [example of using axios](examples/src/main/kotlin/example/AxiosSearch.kt) to fetch remote data.
+It also demonstrates how to add typings for an external library.

 ## Real-world examples